Skip to content

 """

-Wait for a result or exception to be set (thread-safe) returning the pending if specified.
+Wait for `result` or `exception` to be set (internally synchronised) returning the result if specified.

 Args: